mwojnars/hypertag/README.md

             td .style-price | $price

-This definition can be moved out to a separate "utility" script, or stay in the same file where it is used, for easy maintenance - the programmer can choose whatever location is best in a given case.
+This definition can be moved out to a separate "utility" script, or stay in the same file where it is being used, for easy maintenance - the programmer can choose whatever location is best in a given case.
 In traditional templating languages, there are not so many choices: often the best you can do is separate out duplicated HTML code into a Python function,